03cranec/k8s/kubernetes-templates/sysdig-cloud/0/README.md

-Intalling Sysdig in k8s with Rancher
+Installing Sysdig in k8s with Rancher

 The follwing kernel headera are necessary before deploying the agent using the rancher catalog.